mjrotter4445/World_Weather_Analysis/README.md

  ![Map to retreive hotel names and weather information](xx)

 <p align="center">
-##Map by Google Maps APIs to retrieve hotel names and weather information
+centered title use this below maps Map by Google Maps APIs to retrieve hotel names and weather information
 </p>